sap-tutorials/xpa-tutorials/tutorials/xpa-sac-hxm-maintain-central-assumptions/xpa-sac-hxm-maintain-central-assumptions.md

 ### Understanding the term Central Assumptions
-In the scope of the [Human Resources - HXM Operational Workforce Planning Content Package for SAP Analytics Cloud](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/42093f14b43c485fbe3adbbe81eff6c8/7032f23e00b34a7ab6d79af20a8792a7.html), the term **Central Assumptions** describes different headcount related cost parameters which are used for various cost calculations that are made throughout the whole planning process.
+In the scope of the [xP&A Operational Workforce Planning Content Package for SAP Analytics Cloud](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/42093f14b43c485fbe3adbbe81eff6c8/7032f23e00b34a7ab6d79af20a8792a7.html), the term **Central Assumptions** describes different headcount related cost parameters which are used for various cost calculations that are made throughout the whole planning process.

 All of these cost parameters are centrally maintained on a high aggregation level and serve as a rough indicator for expected per headcount costs.

-In the context of the [Human Resources - HXM Operational Workforce Planning Content Package for SAP Analytics Cloud](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/42093f14b43c485fbe3adbbe81eff6c8/7032f23e00b34a7ab6d79af20a8792a7.html), these aggregation levels are known as **Plan Levels**.
-Find out more about the meaning of the term **Plan Level** in **step 1** of the [xP&A HXM Workforce Planning - Add a new Plan Level](xpa-sac-hxm-add-plan-level) tutorial.
+In the context of the [xP&A Operational Workforce Planning Content Package for SAP Analytics Cloud](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/42093f14b43c485fbe3adbbe81eff6c8/7032f23e00b34a7ab6d79af20a8792a7.html), these aggregation levels are known as **Plan Levels**.
+Find out more about the meaning of the term **Plan Level** in **step 1** of the [xP&A Operational Workforce Planning - Add a new Plan Level](xpa-sac-hxm-add-plan-level) tutorial.

 Maintaining Central Assumptions has the benefit to make precise estimations about cost positions which exceed ordinary headcount related costs such as the base salaries.
 Such cost positions can for instance be insurance costs, company car costs, IT hardware costs etc.

 ### Prepare Central Assumption Template
-In the first step, it is necessary to create a Central Assumptions template with the help of MS Excel.
+In the first step, it is necessary to create a Central Assumptions template with the help of Microsoft Excel.

 >INFORMATION:
 >
-- You can use any other data source than MS Excel as well
+- You can use any other data source than Microsoft Excel as well
 - The layout of the template and the general functionality of the import job remain the same, independent of which data source you choose to use

 1. Open a blank `.xlsx` file.